abouteiller/ompi-aurelien/README.FT.ULFM.md

     - Open IB: reasonably tested
     - uGNI: reasonably tested
-- The tuned collective module is now enabled by default (reasonably tested), expect a huge performance boost compared to the former basic default setting<
+- The tuned collective module is now enabled by default (reasonably tested), expect a huge performance boost compared to the former basic default setting
     - Back-ported PBS/ALPS fixes from Open MPI
     - Back-ported OpenIB bug/performance fixes from Open MPI
     - Improve Context ID allocation algorithm to reduce overheads of Shrink
     - Miscellaneous bug fixes
 ___________________________________________________________________________

-## Version Numbers and Binary Compatibility
+## Binary Compatibility
-Starting from ULFM Open MPI version 2.0, ULFM Open MPI is binary compatible with the corresponding Open MPI master branch and compatible releases (see the binary compatibility and version number section in the upstream Open MPI README).That is, applications compiled with a compatible Open MPI can run with the ULFM Open MPI `mpirun` and MPI libraries.
+ULFM Open MPI is binary compatible with any version of Open MPI compatible with the underlying Open MPI master branch or release (see the binary compatibility and version number section in the upstream Open MPI README).
+That is, applications compiled with a compatible Open MPI can run with the ULFM Open MPI `mpirun` and MPI libraries.
 Conversely, _as long as the application does not employ one of the MPIX functions_, which are exclusively defined in ULFM Open MPI, an application compiled with